Change Your Words, Change Your Mindset: A Simple Guide to Transforming Your Way of Thinking

 4. Change “I’m bad at” to “I’m learning”

-How we talk about ourselves shapes our identity.
-Instead of labelling yourself as bad at something, reframe it as a skill you are developing.
+The way we talk about ourselves shapes our identity.
+Rather than saying you’re bad at something, try seeing it as a skill you’re still learning.

 Example Shifts: